857002 Remote sensing time series analysis (in Eng.)

 • The students compare, decide on and apply methods of data preparation, pre-processing and processing of remote sensing time series.

 • The students apply methods for visualising (e.g. boxplot, heatmap, hovmöller diagram) and analysing (e.g. land surface phenology, vegetation anomalies) image time series.

-• The students utilize R packages related to spatial data and data science (e.g. reading, manipulating, visualisation).
+• The students utilize R packages related to spatial data and data science (e.g. reading, exploring, manipulating, visualisation).

 • The students utilize QGIS for visualising image time series (e.g. assess quality of image time series).